CZERTAINLY/CZERTAINLY-EJBCA-NG-Connector/README.md

 - End Entity Profile
 - Date after which the certificates were issued

 ## Interfaces

-EJBCA NG `Connector` implements `v2 Authority Provider` and `discovery provider` interfaces.
+EJBCA NG `Connector` implements `v2 Authority Provider` and `Discovery Provider` interfaces.
 To learn more about the interfaces and end points, refer to the [CZERTAINLY Interfaces](https://github.com/3KeyCompany/CZERTAINLY-Interfaces).

 For more information, please refer to the [CZERTAINLY documentation](https://docs.czertainly.com).